Donn Charnley: Political career

-In 1980, Charnley was elected to the Washingotn State Senate, serving until 1983.
-In 1982, Charnley was reelected to the State House in the 1st LD.
-In 1984, Charnley unsuccessfully ran for the State Senate in the 1st LD against Bill Kiskaddon by a 52 percent to 48 percent margin.
+In 1980, Charnley was elected to the Washington State Senate, serving until 1983.
+In 1982 after redistricting, Charnley was reelected to the State House representing the 1st.
+In 1984, Charnley unsuccessfully ran for the State Senate in the 1st against Bill Kiskaddon by a 51.61% to 48.39%.
+Additionally, in 1981 did talk to Mike Lowry about either running for Congress or Lieutenant Governor of Washington, Lowry told him the hours with flights would not be his friend but to look at Lieutenant Governor of Washington in 1988 or 1992 if he could get some "Big Wins" in the state senate.